SwissMani/whitepaper.dezbet.io/English v2.0.0/[6] Games.md

 |||[!badge variant="primary" text="1-versus-All - 1vN"]
 This is a medium paced game.
 The chance of winning is 1 /x, X E[1, 100], and the winnings will total y · [x], y being the bet amount minus fees.
-Each player will select a number between one and hundre (each number available for selection only once), and after there are 100 players in the game or timer runs out, an algorithm chooses the winning number at random, from only the numbers that the players have selected.
+Each player will select a number between 1 and 100 (each number available for selection only once), and after there are 100 players in the game or timer runs out, an algorithm chooses the winning number at random, from the numbers that the players have selected.
 |||